Data modeling is the fundamental function of Streams Core. The rest of the platform builds upon streams' data and structure.

 If not configured otherwise, streams will utilize the built-in flat-file database.
 All databases available to Laravel are supported as well.

 Domain entities are called

-The Streams platform separates methods to retrieve and store entries from the entry objects themselves, less a few convenient functions like
+The Streams platform separates methods to retrieve and store entries from the objects by using a repository pattern.
+Entries still provide some convenient methods like

 The fundamental features and utilities offered by the Streams platform.

 A full featured, universal, and extensible RESTful API.